DawidStankiewicz/forum/README.md

-## Current functions
+## Current user's functions
 ### For everyone:
-- Creating a user profile at [/registration](http://localhost:8080/forum/registration).
+- Creating a user account
+- Logging to a user account using email and password
-- Displaying at the homepage: all existing sections, recent topics and recent posts.
+- Displaying sections, recent topics and recent posts at home page
-- Displaying all topics from section at [/section/{id}](http://localhost:8080/forum/section/1).
+- Displaying section and topics created in that section
-- Displaying topic and posts at [/topics/{id}](http://localhost:8080/forum/topics/1).
+- Displaying topic and posts created in that topic

-### Only for authorized user (ROLE_USER):
+### Authorized user (has role USER):
+- Creating new topic in a section
+- Creating new post in a topic
+- ❌Editing & deleting topic
+- ❌Editing & deleting post
-- Displaying of user profiles at [/user/{username}](http://localhost:8080/forum/user/user) or [/user/id/{id}](http://localhost:8080/forum/user/id/1).
-Displaying your own profile at [/myprofile](http://localhost:8080/forum/myprofile).
+- ❌Displaying of user profiles
+- ❌Displaying your own profile at
-- Editing your profile at [/myprofile/edit](http://localhost:8080/forum/myprofile/edit).
+- ❌Editing your profile at
-- Removal user profile at [/myprofile/delete](http://localhost:8080/forum/myprofile/delete).
-This operation requires a password confirmation.
+- ❌Removal user profile with password confirmation
-- Creating new topic at [/topics/new](http://localhost:8080/forum/topics/new).
-- Creating posts at topic page.
-- Removal own topics and posts by button at topic page.

-### Only for admin (ROLE_ADMIN):
+### Moderator (has role MOD):
-- Creating new section at [/section/new](http://localhost:8080/forum/section/new).
+- Creating new sections
+- Displaying list of all sections
-- Displaying list of all users at [/users](http://localhost:8080/forum//users)
+- ❌Displaying list of all users

 ## Configuration
 Example application properties are in the `application.example.properties` file.
-Befroe build Forum or run tests you have to create `application.properties` files.
+Before build Forum or run tests you have to create `application.properties` files.

 ## Development Setup